 One of the most prohibitive factors of recovery treatment that often leads to addicts continuing their addictive behaviors instead of working toward sobriety is the cost of treatment.
 Fortunately, recovery treatment can range from relatively inexpensive to obscenely expensive depending on a number of features and attributes of the facility; the range of treatment costs is beneficial in that it ensures that there are treatment options available that will meet the needs of just about any budget.
 The attributes of programs that most directly affect the cost of treatment include things like the location and length of time spent in the program, but there are also price differences in public versus private rehabs.

 Generally speaking, private rehabilitation and addiction treatment facilities tend to be much more costly than public facilities.
 This is largely due to the fact that private facilities usually try to afford patients with more luxurious accommodations and any number of more spa-like treatments while participating in a recovery program.
-Public rehabilitation facilities, on the other hand, tend to not only be lower in cost but they also usually offer a number of flexible payment options for those in need.
+Public rehabilitation facilities, on the other hand, tend to not only be lower in cost but also usually offer a number of flexible payment options for those in need.

 For example, public facilities may offer a sliding scale that calculates the cost of the program according to an individual’s finances and his or her ability to pay.
 It’s also common for public rehabs to offer payment plans so individuals can pay in installments over time, reduce prices for individuals with lower income, accept health plans and insurance, and even offer free treatment to those who qualify.